wso2/docs-mi/en/docs/develop/creating-artifacts/creating-an-api.md

         !!!
 Note
             - Current SOAP to REST Generation has the limitations mentioned [here](https://github.com/wso2/soap-to-rest/blob/main/limitations.md).
-            - All the generated REST Services are not production ready and users need to review them manually using MI for VS Code and edit if needed.
+            - All the generated REST Services are not production-ready and users need to review them manually using MI for VS Code and edit if needed.
             - Since having `.` (dot) in XML element names is not a best practice, you may need to manually change the generated soap payload to include the `.` (dot).

 5. Once you complete the **API Form**, click **Create**.